Tour Pickup Location and Tour Description

 A little later, you’ll arrive at the Old US Mint.
 There, you’ll learn about two public executions that changed New Orleans History forever.

-Then, you’ll journey to the La Laurie Mansion.
-Despicable treatment of slaves occurred there.
+Upon arriving at the La Laurie Mansion, you’ll learn about the despicable treatment of slaves that occurred there.

 Continuing down Royal Street, you’ll see and learn about the importance of the Andrew Jackson Hotel and the famous Cornstalk Fence hotel.